umer7/Deep-Learning/README.md

 # Deep Learning Specilization by Andrew NG

 Repository for coursera specialization Deep Learning by deeplearning.ai contains Notebooks,slides and papers )

-The most cited deep learning papers
-* [The most cited deep learning papers][1]
+for more Papers see [The most cited deep learning papers][1]

-# other useful links for practice
+# Other useful links

 * [TensorFlow-Book][2]
 * [stanford-tensorflow-tutorials][3]